 - USDA announced the expanded B&I authorities in a notice published on page 31139 of the May 22 Federal Register.
 The Department will begin accepting applications for B&I loan guarantees on May 22, 2020.
 Applications must be received no later than midnight Eastern Daylight Time on September 15, 2021, or until funds are expended.
 Program funding expires Sept.
-30, 2021. - USDA extended the application deadline for the Rural Business Development Grant (RBDG) program to no later than April 15, 2020.
-Contact the Rural Development office for the deadline in your state.
-USDA announced the extension in an Unnumbered Letter posted March 19, 2020. - USDA extended the application deadline for the Rural Energy for America Program (REAP) to April 15, 2020.
+30, 2021. - USDA announced the extension of the application deadline for the Rural Business Development Grant (RBDG) program to no later than April 15, 2020 in an Unnumbered Letter posted March 19, 2020. - USDA extended the application deadline for the Rural Energy for America Program (REAP) to April 15, 2020.
 For additional information, see page 16925 of the March 25, 2020, Federal Register.